freenas/freenas-docs/userguide/snippets/alertevents.rst

-Close an alert message by hovering over it until :guilabel:`Click to Dismiss`.
+Close an alert message by hovering over it until :guilabel:`Click to Dismiss` appears.
 There is also an option to :guilabel:`Clear All Alerts`.
 Close all messages to remove any notification badge from the alerts icon.